Who is a remote seller?

 - grocery-type food not prepared for immediate consumption;

 - books, DVDs, and computer games;

 - prepaid telephone calling cards and other prepaid telephone calling arrangements.

-I already voluntarily collect and remit Use Tax, should I continue?
+If a remote seller is already voluntarily collecting and remitting Use Tax, should it continue?

 Are remote sellers liable for Use Tax on all sales into Illinois?

 Remote sellers who meet either threshold are required to collect and remit Use Tax on all sales of tangible personal property to Illinois purchasers, unless an exemption applies (e.g., a sale for resale, 86 Ill.
 Adm.